Victorians love their sport.

 Spectators and members of the public

-- Encouraging good sportsmanship and behaviour.
+- Encourage good sportsmanship and positive behaviours at all times.

 State sporting associations and active recreation bodies